Why, hello, you wonderful, sparkling sunshine!

 Fear not – once you set it up, this list requires the least amount of effort (next to nothing, that is).

-And even creating it doesn’t take much time.
+And even creating one doesn’t take much time.

 So, what is so important about an Important list?